Solar Feed-In Tariff: Can you Profit from the Feed-In Tariff?

 From 1 April 2012 the Government also introduce new domestic energy efficiency requirements for solar PV systems.
-It means that if a property doesn’t meet at least an energy efficiency rating of D the Solar PV installation will only be eligible to receive a lower tariff rate of just 9p/kWh.
+It means that if a property doesn’t meet at least an energy efficiency rating of D the Solar PV installation will only be eligible to receive a lower tariff rate.

 * The Microgeneration Certification Scheme (MCS) is an independent scheme that certificates microgeneration products under 50kW and installers in accordance with consistent standards.
 Any commercial or larger scale systems, over 50kW, and all anaerobic digestion installations must apply directly through the Renewables Obligation Order feed-in tariff process for larger installations (ROO-FIT) process as they are not covered by the MCS.